-If you are unable to take the exam on the day of the examdue to illness, please immediately submit the Formular für die Bescheinigung der Prüfungsunfähigkeit (medical certificate) completed by your doctor.
+If you are unable to take part in the exam on the day of the exam due to illness, please immediately submit the Formular für die Bescheinigung der Prüfungsunfähigkeit (medical certificate) completed by your doctor.
 It is not possible to withdraw from an examination after completing it.

 § 6 Abs.
 6 of the General Framework of Ulm University for bachelor's and master's programmes stipulates that one or several examinations in basic courses must have been completed by the end of the third semester in the programme at the latest.
 The orientation examination can be repeated only once.
 You can find out which examinations form the orientation examination by consulting the applicable subject-specific study and examination regulations (FSPO) of your study programme.